 He responded to the divine call to preach the Gospel of Jesus Christ and was licensed to preach the gospel at Christian Faith Baptist Church in Raleigh under the pastor, Reverend Dr. David C. Forbes, Sr., on May 22, 1994.
 He was ordained on October 7, 2001.
 He served as the Pastor of First Baptist Church New Hill in New Hill, North Carolina from December 2001 to July 2014.
 Heeding the direction of God and the desires of the Wake Baptist Grove Church congregation, Reverend Clanton became pastor at Wake Baptist Grove Church in Garner, North Carolina on August 1, 2014.
 He was officially installed on September 28, 2014.

 Reverend Clanton is the blessed husband to the former Patricia Jackson of Nashville, North Carolina.
+They have been married for 35 years.
 They have three children, a daughter, Jamesha and two sons, Patrick and Jameson.
 The family resides in Garner, North Carolina.

 Reverend Clanton strives to be a servant of God, to serve His people, and to lift up the name of Jesus so that men, women, and children might be drawn unto Christ.